 All pilot lights, appliances, and their ignitors (see operating instructions) shall be turned off before refueling of motor fuel tanks and/or propane containers.
-Failure to comply could result in death or serious injury.
+Can cause ignition of flammable vapors, which can lead to a fire or explosion and result in death or serious injury.

-No WARNING
+↑ WARNING